-This produces pain relief with less side effects.
+This provides relief from labour pain and has limited side effects.
 Such medicines may also be used to prolong the epidural’s effect or to stabilize the mother’s blood pressure.

 What is the Right Time to Have an Epidural?

 There is no right or wrong time to have an epidural analgesia during labour.
-However, it is usually given during the active stage of labour, when you feel more frequent contractions and your cervix has dilated.
+However, it is usually given during the active stage of labour, when a woman feels frequent contractions and the cervix is dilated.

-You may also be offered an epidural if your labour has to be sped up.
-This is done with a hormone called Syntocinon, administered in a drip which make your contractions more intense and painful.
+You may also be offered an epidural to speed up the labour.
+This is done with a hormone called syntocinon, that is administered in a drip which makes contractions more intense and painful.

 Advantages of Having an Epidural

 Epidurals are a great choice to relieve labour pain better than any other medication.
-Women who have been administered epidural feel very less or no pain durimng labour.
+Women who have been administered epidural feel very less or no pain during labour.
 Other advantages are:

-- It does not significantly increase duration of labour.
+- It does not significantly increase the duration of labour.

 - You can stay awake and alert but you will still feel the pressure and some stretching during delivery.

-- Combined spinal-epidural (CSE) gives better results than does a standard epidural.
-It has lower doses of anaesthetic medications that give you more muscle strength.
+- Combined spinal-epidural (CSE) gives better results as compared to standard epidural.
+It has lower doses of anaesthetic medication that give you more muscle strength.

-- It‘s strength can be enhanced with a local anaesthetic if needed.
-Though having an epidural does not increase your chances of needing a caesarean.
+- Its strength can be enhanced with a local anaesthetic if needed.
+Furthermore, having an epidural does not increase your chances of requiring a caesarean.

 Possible Disadvantages of Taking an Epidural

-An epidural can be used to deliver different types of local anaesthetics, which also differ in the side effects that they cause.
-Common epidural side effects include
+An epidural can be used to deliver different types of local anaesthetics.
+And each type has its own side effects.
+Some of the common side effects of epidural are given below.

-- Itching : If that happens, changing the drug may help in solving the problem.
+- Itching: Itching is a common side effect of an epidural.
+If you experience itching, changing the drug may help in solving the problem.

-- Drop in blood pressure and fever : Even a small dose of epidural may cause a drop in blood pressure or induce fever.
+- Blood pressure issues and fever: Even a small dose of epidural may cause a drop in blood pressure or cause fever.
 However, this is normal.